viamrobotics/docs/docs/how-tos/create-module.md

 ## Upload your module to the modular resource registry

-Once you are satisfied with the state of your module, you can upload your module to the Viam registry to:
+Once you are satisfied with the state of your module, you can upload your module to the Viam Registry to:

 - share your module with other Viam users
 - deploy your module to a fleet of machines from a central interface